Eastern Gray squirrel, Sciurus carolinensis

 Birthing period: Gray and fox squirrels: February–March.
 Gray squirrels may have a “second” litter in June–July.
 Southern flying squirrels: May–June.

 Litter size: Gray squirrel: 2–4 young; fox squirrel: 2–4; red squirrel: flying squirrels: 2–7 young.

 Weaning dates: Gray squirrels begin leaving the nest at 10–12 weeks.

 Amount of time young remain with parents beyond weaning date: Not long.
 Young female gray squirrels may stay with their mother for several months, although they won’t necessarily remain near the den site.

 Time of year: Any time of year.

 Customers calling from fall through winter (September through February) often complain about denning activity.
-Typically, an attic den could be home to 8–10 squirrels (red or gray squirrels) or dozens of flying squirrels (perhaps up to 50).
+Typically, an attic den could be home to 8–10 squirrels (gray squirrels) or dozens of flying squirrels (perhaps up to 50).

 From March through May, most calls relate to their breeding, as females seek places to raise their young.
 That’s when you typically find one female and her young in the attic or wall.

 They den in attics, walls, sheds, barns, and chimneys, annoying people with their noise and odors.
 Squirrels usually gain access via overhanging branches, power lines, or by climbing up the siding.
 They may fall into chimney and furnace flues, thus gaining entrance to the basement or interior of the house.

 Their nest materials might block a vent, causing a fire hazard.